 Methods Roots from 10 human maxillary central incisors and canines of similar canal diameter and shape were instrumented using the EdgeFile X-3 system, followed by the preparation of the coronal 8mm with a ParaPost drill#5 and were imaged by high resolution microCT (set A: 10micron voxel resolution, 60 kvp).
 10mm-long ParaPost posts of the same size were cemented (Fuji 2 luting system) in the prepared spaces.
 Posts were removed after a week using either an ultrasonic tip under water cooling (n=5) or the Ruddle post removal system (Kerr Dental, n=5).
 MicroCT imaging of the roots was repeated with same conditions (set B), and the presence, number and location of dentinal defects was recorded.
-Defects observed in set A or initiated in the dentinal wall periphery were not included in the final results may be a process that incurs a significantly lower risk of crack formation than this reported for similar methods in the past.
+Defects observed in set A or initiated in the dentinal wall periphery were not included in the final results history, history of breastfeeding, dental insurance, and access to health information.

-Results One complete and one incomplete crack (both around the cervical 3mm of post space) were detected on one specimen (Ruddle post removal system group), while all other were crackfree.
+Results One complete and one incomplete crack (both around the cervical 3mm of post space) were detected on one specimen (Ruddle post removal system group), while all other were crack-free.